OpenSourceEconomics/respy/doc/source/installation.rst

    $ pip install --no-binary respy respy

-The *--no-binary* flag is required for now to ensure a compilation of the *Fortran* source code during the build.
+The *--no-binary* flag is required for now to avoid the use of wheels and ensure a compilation of the *Fortran* source code during the build.

 ... adding Parallelism
 ----------------------